Abydos, Egypt: Main sites

-Temple of Seti I
+Seti I Temple

 The temple of Seti I was built on entirely new ground half a mile to the south of the long series of temples just described.
 This surviving building is best known as the Great Temple of Abydos, being nearly complete and an impressive sight.
 A principal purpose of the temple was to serve as a memorial to king Seti I, as well as to show reverence for the early pharaohs, which is incorporated within as part of the "Rite of the Ancestors".

 The long list of the pharaohs of the principal dynasties—recognized by Seti—are carved on a wall and known as the "Abydos King List" (showing the cartouche name of many dynastic pharaohs of Egypt from the first, Narmer or Menes, until Seti's time).
 There were significant names deliberately left off of the list.
 So rare, as an almost complete list of pharaoh names, the Table of Abydos, rediscovered by William John Bankes, has been called the "Rosetta Stone" of Egyptian archaeology, analogous to the Rosetta Stone for Egyptian writing, beyond the Narmer Palette.